 (You know my drill by now: I took the test three times in a period of ten days, all at exactly 7:30 am and calculated an average to get the most accurate result.
 That average: 1080ng/dL)

-…so needless to say, I wonder if my levels woud l have been even higher had I been sleeping well that week.
+…so needless to say, I wonder if my levels would l have been even higher had I been sleeping well that week.

-Looking back at it all and with the experience I have today which of these pointers do I think was the most effectful?
+With the experience I have today which of these pointers do I think was the most effective?

 …I HAVE taken a few more blood tests after the mission, however, and those have helped me gain further insight on which of the pointers are the most potent and raises my testosterone levels the most.